Jevons paradox: Agriculture

 Increasing the yield of a crop, such as wheat, for a given area will reduce the area required to achieve the same total yield.
 However, increasing efficiency may make it more profitable to grow wheat and lead farmers to convert land to the production of wheat, thereby increasing land use instead.

-Artificial Intelligence
+Artificial intelligence

-Microsoft CEO Satya Nadella has referenced the Jevons paradox when describing artificial intelligence.
-Erik Brynjolfsson stated that he believes there will be some occupations for which the three conditions for the paradox will be met, thereby causing increased employment in those fields, such as radiologists, translators, and coders.
+Microsoft CEO Satya Nadella, AI-focused academic Erik Brynjolfsson and science educator Hank Green have all referenced the Jevons paradox when describing artificial intelligence.
+Brynjolfsson stated that he believes there will be some occupations for which the three conditions for the paradox will be met, thereby causing increased employment in those fields, such as radiologists, translators, and coders.
+Green posited a scenario in which demand for coding will sharply increase in line with Jevons paradox but then may plateau, similar to usage of in-home hot water heaters, of which usage sharply increased in the 20th century but then relatively flatlined because demand was not infinite.